ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/index.md

 * **External enrichment** - Whilst messages can be manipulated before insertion into ClickHouse, through the use of functions in the select statement of the materialized view, users may prefer to move complex enrichment external to ClickHouse.

 * **Data flow direction** - Vector only supports the transfer of data from Kafka to ClickHouse.

+## Assumptions

+The user guides linked above assume the following:

+* You are familiar with the Kafka fundamentals, such as producers, consumers and topics.
+* You have a topic prepared for these examples.
+We assume all data is stored in Kafka as JSON, although the principles remain the same if using Avro.
+* We utilise the excellent [kcat](https://github.com/edenhill/kcat) (formerly kafkacat) in our examples to publish and consume Kafka data.
+* Whilst we reference some python scripts for loading sample data, feel free to adapt the examples to your dataset.
+* You are broadly familiar with ClickHouse materialized views.